QC20/SpeakEZ/README.md

 ![Data Processing Chain](Voice-ChatGPT-on-Raspberry-Pi.jpeg)

+## Dialog Management
+At the core of modern conversational agents lies the "dialog manager," which determines suitable outputs based on user inputs.
+Inputs are categorized into _audio_ and _transcript_, with most implementations converting audio to text for efficiency.
+Dialog managers typically produce text outputs, facilitating flexibility for different text-to-speech implementations.

 ## Key Features:

 - **Voice Interaction:** Engage in natural conversations with SpeakEZ, whether you're asking questions or requesting assistance.